 Home of the Ottoman governor; As’ad Pasha Al-Azm, the palace was built in 1749 in what is currently known as the Ancient City of Damascus.
-The palace is a prominent example of Damascene architecture and was a monument to the 18th century Arab architecture as the building was decorated with highly decorative elements.
+The palace is a prominent example of Damascene architecture and was a monument to 18th-century Arab architecture as the building was decorated with highly decorative elements.

 The palace was home to the French Institute until the independence of Syria.
 In 1951, the Syrian government purchased the building and turned into the Museum of Arts and Popular Traditions.
 Today, you can still observe some of the original ornamental work from the time the palace was built and also see some traditional artistic works of glass, copper and textiles.